 Computer stations and printers are available at all University Library locations.
-Software available on these stations vary by location.
-For information about what software is available please contact the service desk at the location you'll be visiting.
+Software varies, contact the location's service desk for details.

-Mini projectors can be checked-out for in-library use at the Arlington Campus Library and Mercer Library, Prince William Campus.
+Mini projectors can be checked-out for in-library use at the Arlington Campus and Mercer Libraries.

-Also available in the Gateway Library is the Collaboration Station with a large screen mediascape, allowing up to four computers quick access to the large screen.
-This space can be reserved through the group study room reservation system.
+Gateway Library has a Collaboration Station with a large screen media:scape, allowing up to four computers quick access to the large screen.
+The space is available through the group study room reservation system.

-The Virtual Computing Lab provides remote access to licensed software including ArcGIS, SAS, Maple 16, SPSS, Stata, MatLab, and Mathematica for Mason students, faculty and staff.
+The Virtual Computing Lab (not a library service) provides remote access to licensed software including ArcGIS, SAS, Maple 16, SPSS, Stata, MatLab, and Mathematica for Mason students, faculty and staff.

 Citation Management Tools

-Citation management tools are an important research tool.
-Learn more about Zotero or how to connect your Z39.50 client by visiting the Citation Management Tools page.
+Citation Management Tools are an important research tool.
+Learn more about Zotero or how to connect your Z39.50 client.

 The University Libraries subscribes to thousands of scholarly journals and electronic books that you can access remotely from your computer.
 See Off Campus Access for more information and trouble-shooting.